-Dentures are usually custom-made for each user in a dental laboratory after impressions have been taken from the user’s mouth.
+Our dentures in Encino are usually custom-made for each user in a dental laboratory after impressions have been taken from the user’s mouth.
 Full dentures have an acrylic base that is flesh-colored and fits over the user’s gums.
 While the base of the upper denture conceals the roof of your mouth (i.e. the palate), the lower denture which is shaped like a horseshoe accommodates the tongue.

-There are two types of full dentures: immediate full denture and conventional full denture.
+There are two types of full dentures: immediate full denture and conventional full denture:

 Partial dentures, on the other hand, are set on a metallic framework which can be fastened onto your natural teeth.
 At times, crowns need to be put in place on some of your natural teeth to serve as anchors for the false teeth.
 Partial dentures are the removable alternatives of bridges.

 Becoming accustomed to your new set of permanent dentures in Encino may take a few weeks to some months during which you will feel uncomfortable.
 You will need to spend some time practicing how to speak and eat with dentures.
 Over the next few weeks, your tongue and the muscles of your cheeks will learn to accommodate and hold your dentures in place despite a loose feeling from time to time.
 You may also notice an excessive flow of saliva and minor soreness or irritation.
 If the irritation persists, consult your dentist.

 Over time, you may need to remake, reline or re-base your denture as a result of normal wear.
 Re-basing has to do with making a new base for the set of dentures you are currently using.
 Additionally, aging also causes the mouth to change thus making the dentures loose while chewing.
 It may become irritating and painful.
 This is why experts advise that you visit your dentist annually for a checkup.